AriFordsham/GHCWiki/records/overloaded-record-fields/duplicate-record-fields.md

 ## Implementation

-When this extension is enabled, typechecking a record datatype still generates record selectors, but their `Name`s have a `$sel` prefix and end with the name of their type.
+When this extension is enabled, typechecking a record datatype still generates record selectors, but their `Name`s have a `$sel` prefix and end with the name of their first data constructor.
 For example,

 ```wiki
 data T = MkT { x :: Int }